Dmytry/cursed_int/README.md

 ```
 et cetera.

 Note that in production quality code, all of those examples would require some kind of value sanitization to avoid the risk of UB at runtime, *regardless of whether the result of the calculation is security relevant or not*.
-Even if the result is not security critical, even if any result is acceptable, even if the optimization may decrease the risk of actual overflow, the code still has to avoid undefined behavior because the optimizer can and will propagate undefined behavior upwards the calculation chain.
+Even if the result is not security critical, even if any result is acceptable, even if the optimization may decrease the risk of actual overflow, the code still has to avoid undefined behavior because the optimizer can and will propagate undefined behavior.

 Without value sanitization, they're all "bad code" - especially according to people who think UB optimizations are a good idea.